MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sign-up-for-sales-trial.md

 ---
-title: "Sign up for a free trial - Dynamics 365 Sales | Microsoft Docs"
+title: "Sign up for a free Sales Premium trial - Dynamics 365 Sales | Microsoft Docs"
 description: "Learn how to quickly sign up for and start a free Dynamics 365 Sales trial.
 Explore the app with tours and videos, and find more learning resources."
 author: lavanyakr01
 ms.author: lavanyakr